 People who might undertake the work of visiting schools and assessing the work of students and teachers might include local clergymen and/or civic leaders.
 This visiting was not likely to occur more than once or twice a year.
-Sometimes the process was public, with parents and other members of a community invited to witness the performances and displays.
+Often the process was public, with parents and other members of a community invited to witness the performances and displays.
 Such events were not limited to regular schools.
-The Sunday school anniversaries of many protestant denominations preserved such displays well into the twentieth century.
+The Sunday school anniversaries of many protestant denominations preserved and promoted such displays well into the twentieth century.

 Well before the middle of the nineteenth century there was some professionalisation and regularisation of the roles of school visitors and inspectors.
 The Church and Schools Corporation for example appointed an Inspector General not only to organise schools but to inspect their work.
-Later the National and Denominational school boards that operated in New South Wales, and later in Queensland and Victoria, from the 1840s, also appointed inspectors of schools.
+Later the National and Denominational school boards that operated in New South Wales, and later in Queensland and Victoria from the 1840s, also appointed inspectors of schools.
 School board inspectorates developed tables of standards around which curricula and teaching were organised.
 Consistency of approach and application, and success in achieving the standards were limited.
-Contributing to this were the wide variability in the training of teachers, the existence of large numbers of tiny and remote one-teacher schools, and the want of strong expectations concerning student attendance at schools.
+Contributing to this were the wide variability in the training of teachers, the existence of large numbers of tiny and remote one-teacher schools, and the want of strong regulations concerning student attendance at schools.

 In the era of local, then colony-wide boards managing schools and systems of schools, there were regulations requiring some kind of testing of students.
 This from 1860 in South Australia was minimalist in approach: “Teachers are required to hold a public examination of their pupils during each year, of which at least fourteen days’ notice must be given to the Board” (Hyams et al., p.
 53).
 Content of examination and procedures were not specified, in this regulation at least.

 For most families in this period, prolonged school attendance was a low priority in comparison with the requirement that children contribute to the labour that kept household economies viable.
 From the 1860s, as the management of schools began to be controlled by state departments of education the testing and examination of students was increasingly formalised.
-The desire to produce testing regimes that allowed comparison between students from different schools saw a rapid replacement of oral examinations with written tests.
+The desire to produce testing regimes that allowed comparison between students from different schools saw an increasing replacement of oral examinations with written tests.

 1860s to the 1920s